-The AC is responsible for determining the Company's levels of risk tolerance and risk policies and oversees Management's implementation and monitoring of risk management and internal control systems.
+The AC is responsible for determining the Group's levels of risk tolerance and risk policies and oversees Management's implementation and monitoring of risk management and internal control systems.

-The Board formalized and approved an Enterprise Risk Management Framework.
+The Board has adopted an enterprise risk management framework.
 This risk framework has 4 principal risk categories, namely strategic, financial, operational and compliance risks.